saucelabs/sauce-docs/docs/api-testing/mark3/quick-start.md

 ---
 id: quick-start
 title: Create Your First Test
-sidebar_label: Creating a Test
+sidebar_label: Quickstart
 description: Learn how to quickly generate a test in API Fortress.
 By using the payload from an API call or from a specification file.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This page is a quickstart guide for getting up and running with the API Fortress tool.
 API Fortress may be deployed in our hosted cloud or self-hosted/on-premises via a container behind your firewall.
 Maintain complete test data ownership.
 [Learn more about the differences between the two types of deployments](/api-testing/mark2/self-hosted/on-prem-platform).

 Below, we walk through how to quickly create a test using an e-commerce API.
 Let's get started!